Executive Order No. 26, 3-18-94; Amended 2-9-17; Amended 4-2-18; Amended 5-31-18.

-- Chancellors shall have the discretion to grant extensions of the probationary period for tenure to faculty members who encounter circumstances which may substantially interrupt their ability to make progress toward tenure.
-Possible reasons for granting an extension of the probationary period include pregnancy, serious illness, or care of an invalid or seriously ill spouse, partner, parent, child, or other close dependent.
+- Faculty members who encounter circumstances which may substantially interrupt their ability to make progress toward tenure may request a one-year extension of the tenure probationary period.
+Possible reasons for granting an extension of the probationary period include, but are not limited to, pregnancy, serious illness, or care of an invalid or seriously ill spouse, partner, parent, child, or other close dependent.
 Other reasons may be considered.

 - Extension of a faculty member's probationary period shall have no adverse effect on the tenure decision.
 A faculty member who has received an extension shall not be prevented from being considered for tenure at an earlier time during the probationary period.